itsbriantao/ninja-smoothies-project/README.md

 > A Vue.js project

 A personal project built using Vue.js.
-This is a web app to store smoothie recipes, storage and hosting provided by Firebase.
+This is a web app to store smoothie recipes, with storage and hosting provided by Firebase.

 https://udemy-ninja-smoothies-7fde5.web.app/